hillalee/s3-lister/README.md

 1. **Email not received**: Make sure to confirm the SNS subscription manually.
 2. **Lambda timeout**: You can increase the timeout in `serverless_stack.py`.
 3. **Deployment failed**: CDK automatically rolls back changes on failure.
 Make sure all parameters are valid.
+4. **Can't run workflow**: maske sure you have authorized Github Actions in your fork.
+5.

 ## Resources and Documentation I've Used